lago-morph/chiller-doc/cicd_overview.md

    commit id: "[3] bf42"
    commit id: "[4] 7128"
 ```
+Note, `commit [1] f4bd` is in this diagram only to make the diagramming tool do what I want.

 ## Feature merged into release branch
 One of the developers finishes their feature, and issues a pull request into the release branch.
 This triggers the CI process through integration testing and package/container creation.
 If those checks are good, and the pull request is approved, it is merged into the release branch and the developer is free to delete the feature branch.
 The CD artifacts are then published with the tags assigned to this merge.

 When the pull request is created, it will will run the CI/CD(elivery) actions.
 The pull request cannot be approved until the CI/CD run is successful.
 At the end of a successful run the containers will be uploaded to ghcr.io, and tagged with an identifier we can use to retrieve them later (in the example below, `v1.0.0-RC-20240705-221145`).
-If code is changed in the pull request (e.g., fixing something requested during the discussion), the CI/CD run goes again.
+If code is changed in the pull request (e.g., fixing something requested during the discussion), the CI/CD run goes again and will create a new identifier.
 If the pull request is approved, a git tag is created on the merge commit that corresponds to the containers that were built with the approved source code.

 ```mermaid